EdgeVPN/ipop-project.github.io/_pages/install.md

 As of version 20.12.0, Evio can run on both amd64 platforms (the majority of commodity edge/cloud resources), as well as on armhf (edge platforms such as Raspberry Pi) with Ubuntu Linux 18.04 and 20.04.

-*NOTE* For Raspberry Pi users, we strongly recommend running Ubuntu 20.04 server.
-Raspian installation is more cumbersome, and we focus our support on Ubuntu 20.04.
+*NOTE* For Raspberry Pi users, *we currently only support Ubuntu 20.04 server*.
+Raspian does more aggressive use of DHCP and, while possible to work around it, we do not have a clean approach to supporting Raspian as of yet.
+If you would like to try Raspian, it requires disabling DHCP on *all* interfaces, as described at the end of this document.

 ## Get deb Package
 Download the latest release from [the GitHub repository](https://github.com/EdgeVPNio/evio/releases/).